HomeDashboard

 View in separate window.
 Source: Netherlands Enterprise Agency and COVA.

-Strategic stocks are intended for use in case of supply disruptions and emergency situations.
 In the event of a diesel shortage, for example, the government may decide to use (part of) the strategic diesel stock.
 In the Netherlands, it is the Minister who decides whether or not to deploy these strategic stocks.

 The above graph indicates how much strategic stock the Netherlands has available (in Kton).
 The stocks, expressed in days of consumption, indicate how long it will take before stocks would run out completely if there were no production, import and export.
 As well as the strategic stocks of diesel and gas oil, the Netherlands holds strategic stocks of crude oil and other refiner products, such as gasoline and jet fuel.